Presiding bishop: Episcopal Church in the United States

 In the Episcopal Church in the United States of America, the Presiding Bishop is the chief pastor and primate of the national church and its nine ecclesiastical provinces.
 The Presiding Bishop is charged with responsibility for leadership in initiating, developing, and articulating policy and strategy, overseeing the administration of the national church staff, and speaking for the church on issues of concern and interest.
 They are the president of the House of Bishops and is elected by the church's General Convention to serve a nine-year term.
 The correct clerical style for the Presiding Bishop is "The Most Reverend".

 The role and importance of the office has grown over time.
 Originally, the Presiding Bishop was simply the senior diocesan bishop who presided over the House of Bishops.
 In 1919, the office was transformed into an elected one, and in the 1940s the decision was made that the Presiding Bishop should resign any other jurisdictions for which they might have pastoral responsibility.
 In this respect, the office is different from that of many archbishops found in other churches in the Anglican Communion which have diocesan responsibilities in addition to overseeing a national church.
 In the 1970s, the presiding bishop was given authority to enter dioceses for sacramental and preaching ministry, consulting with bishops, and related purposes.
 The presiding bishop was given the title of primate in 1982.
 As of November 2024, Sean W. Rowe holds the position.

-Protestant Episcopal Church in the Confederate States of America

-Stephen Elliott, first bishop of Georgia was the only Presiding Bishop of the Protestant Episcopal Church in the Confederate States of America.
+The Protestant Episcopal Church in the Confederate States of America, a split from the Episcopal Church which existed from 1861 to 1865, had only one Presiding Bishop.
+Stephen Elliott, who also served as the first Bishop of Georgia, served as the church's Presiding Bishop throughout its existence.